aptech/gauss-textbook-examples/greene-econometrics/docs/least-squares-regression.rst

 Step Three: Extract the simple correlations
 ++++++++++++++++++++++++++++++++++++++++++++++
 Note that the printed output table includes the correlations between the independent variables and the dependent variables.
-These are stored in the *olsmtOut* structure in the *oOut.cx* member.
+These are stored in the *olsmtOut* structure in the *o_out.cx* member.
 Let's extract these to include in our comparison table:

 ::